Moonlight, a Slavic Culture and Music Festival

 ITERATIONS

-I wanted to convey a feeling of mystery, folklore, and wonder through my logomark.
+I aimed to capture a sense of mystery, folklore, and wonder in the Moonlight Festival’s visual identity.

 MOODBOARD